nemaara/A_New_Order/README_egallager_mods.txt

   check for the dialogue that plays when a clansman dies, in an attempt to make the dialogue different for loyal clansmen.
 Unfortunately the "die" event might be too late to make that sort of check, though...
-03 Coronation: Story only, no major changes.
-04 Battle of Barnon: Lots of changes here...
+03 Coronation: Story only; only major change is a terrain fix 04 Battle of Barnon: Lots of changes here...
 I varied some starting village radii by difficulty, but not the ones for which it would be spoilers to do so, though.
   Also, I simplified some ifdefs by using the {ON_DIFFICULTY} macro instead,